 18. Voltarol gel (diclofenac)

 Ibuprofen also comes in a gel; 5% and 10% gels are sold in pharmacies and supermarkets.
-A recognized brand of ibuprofen gel is Ibuleve.
+A recognised brand of ibuprofen gel is Ibuleve.
 Voltarol gel contains diclofenac as an active ingredient.

 Aspirin 300mg versus Aspirin 75mg (Baby Aspirin)

-A higher dose of Aspirin (300mg) which is sold over the counter, is used for the management of pain and headaches, etc., whereas a low dose of Aspirin, 75mg, also known as baby Aspirin which, is taken daily to prevent heart attacks and strokes (secondary prevention).
+A higher dose of Aspirin (300mg) sold over the counter is used for managing pain and headaches, etc..
+In contrast, a low dose of Aspirin, 75mg, also known as baby Aspirin, is taken daily to prevent heart attacks and strokes (secondary prevention).
 Aspirin is the only other NSAID available in an oral formulation.